Who's Behind Listverse?

 7The Suspected Brooklyn Serial Killer

 The charge came following an interview where Govan’s contradictory, evasive answers placed him at the top of the suspect list.
-At the time, Govan was already in custody on a similar murder charge that took place in Bushwick in 2004.
-17-year-old Sharabia Thomas was killed with a blow to the head.
+At the time, Govan was already in custody on a similar murder charge in Bushwick in 2004.
+17-year-old Sharabia Thomas was killed by a blow to the head.
 Like Brazell, her body was dismembered, stuffed into laundry bags, and discarded in an alley.

 Police preserved Thomas’s fingernails as they believed they contained DNA from her killer.
-Twelve years later, technology advanced to the point where forensic scientists were able to recover a DNA sample and match it to that of Govan who was in the system following a robbery in Florida.
+Twelve years later, technology advanced to the point where forensic scientists could recover a DNA sample and match it to that of Govan, who was in the system following a robbery in Florida.